Jill Biden hears from Navajo women on needs, priorities - WTMJ

 Associated Press

 WINDOW ROCK, Ariz.
-(AP) — Jill Biden spent the first day of a two-day trip to the Navajo Nation on Thursday hearing from female leaders about the needs and priorities of the country’s largest Native American reservation, including more law enforcement and medical resources.
+(AP) — Jill Biden spent the first day of a trip to the Navajo Nation listening to female tribal leaders whom she referred to as her “sister warriors,” on the needs and priorities of the country’s largest Native American reservation.

+Biden sprinkled in phrases in Navajo that point to the holistic nature of the culture that interconnects all things, living in balance, beauty and harmony.
+She said she was proud to address the Navajo Nation on a day that highlights the protection of Mother Earth, a reference to Biden’s climate change agenda.

+“It’s on all of us together to find the path back to hoz’ho — harmony and beauty, the world as it should be,” she said Thursday beneath a red sandstone arch with a cutout that gives the tribal capital of Window Rock its name.
+“Despite the challenges that you faced, the Navajo Nation lives that truth again and again.”

-The trip was Biden’s third to the sprawling reservation — which extends into Arizona, New Mexico and a corner of Utah — and her first as first lady.
+The trip was Biden’s third to the vast reservation — which extends into Arizona, New Mexico and a corner of Utah — and her inaugural visit as first lady.
+She vowed to work with the Navajo Nation and all tribal nations, in a recognition of their inherent sovereignty and political relationship with the United States.

+During her visit to the Navajo Nation Museum where she met with the female leaders, Biden saw a copy of the 1868 treaty the tribe signed with the U.S. government that freed them from a desolate tract of land in eastern New Mexico and allowed them to return to their homeland within four mountains they hold sacred.

-Navajo Nation First Lady Phefelia Nez thanked her for supporting a cancer treatment center in Tuba City, on the reservation’s western side, but noted it has received more patients than expected and needs to be expanded.
-Biden’s last visit, in 2019, celebrated the center’s opening.
+Navajo Nation First Lady Phefelia Nez thanked Biden for supporting a cancer treatment center in Tuba City, on the reservation’s western side, but noted it has received more patients than expected and needs to be expanded.

 “That sort of breaks my heart, having so many of my own family members who have been victims of cancer,” Biden responded.